 Bureau of Indian Education (BIE) Schools

-If your school is interested in becoming participating in the Tribal College Dual Enrollment Program, please e-mail [email protected] or [email protected].
+If your school is interested in participating in the Tribal College Dual Enrollment Program, please contact the tribal colleges listed on this page or e-mail [email protected] or [email protected].

-ARS 15-244.01 establishes the Tribal College Dual Enrollment Program Fund which receives 15% of unclaimed lottery prize money with a cap at $250k.
-The fund can also receive additional appropriations if the legislature choses to do so.
+The tribal college dual enrollment program was enacted in the 2015 Legislative session.
+ARS Title 15, chapter 2, was amended by adding section 15-244.01 Tribal College Dual Enrollment Program Fund.
+ARS 15-244.01 establishes the Tribal College Dual Enrollment Program Fund which receives 15% of unclaimed lottery prize money with a cap at $325, 000 (increase from $250,000 in previous years).
 The money is subject to legislative appropriation, meaning that the final budget decides how much of that money can actually be used for Tribal College Dual Enrollment.
 The fund is administered by the state treasurer.
-The fund is also subject to lapsing, so all the funding that goes unused in one Fiscal Year, or isn’t approved to be used in the budget, will revert back to the general fund.
+The fund is also subject to lapsing, so any funding that goes unused in one Fiscal Year, or isn’t approved to be used in the budget, will revert back to the general fund.